 Wine holidays are not as expensive or opulent as they sound.
 In most wine regions around the world you can find a good bottle of wine at a reasonable price, especially when you buy directly from the producer.
 Here are a few affordable fine wine regions that make excellent vacations without breaking the bank.

 1. Oliver Osoyoos, British Columbia

-The Okanogan Valley, located just north of central Washington State, is an often overlooked wine region, making it cheaper than more famous regions nearby.
+The Okanogan Valley, located just north of Central Washington State, is an often overlooked wine region, making it cheaper than more famous regions nearby.
 It also happens to be one of the most breathtaking wine regions in the world.
-Here the towering Cascade and Columbia mountains surround a green valley bursting with vineyards, eateries, and budget-friendly lodging.
+The towering Cascade and Columbia mountains surround a green valley bursting with vineyards, eateries, and budget-friendly lodging.

 You can start your day at Road 13 and end it with a sunset at Burrowing Owl on the other side of the valley.
 Rustico Farms and Cellars, a winery with a western motif, is a great stop along the way.
 Additionally, Church and State boast wines with inventive, occasionally offensive, labels.
-Rarely are tastings more than $9.
-You won’t spend much more than $40 per person on dinners.
-And when you need a break from wine tasting, check out Osoyoos Lake, where you can walk a 12 mile loop, or just enjoy the views.
+Rarely are tastings more than $9, and you won’t spend much more than $40 per person on dinners.
+When you need a break from wine tasting, check out Osoyoos Lake, where you can walk a 12 mile loop, or just enjoy the views.

 2. Cachapoal Valley, Chile

 Chile is one of the best places in the world for finding fantastic wines at great and affordable prices.
 You can get a bottle of local wine with a steak dinner for the price of just the wine in other wine regions.
 Be sure to taste the most famous grape varieties in the region: Carmenère and Cabernet Sauvignon.
 Bottle prices range from $20 to $30, with tastings costing little more than $10.